Position Opening – Youth Program Intern Instructor

 - Pay attention to each kid’s uniqueness and to group dynamics; be ready to share that with your lead in debriefs.

-Programs have started but mid-year intern/volunteer opportunities may open.
+Programs have started but we accept mid-year intern/volunteer applications.
 If you’re interested please fill out the application.

 Apply here if you do not have a Gmail/Google account (you won’t be penalized for this, our office team simply uses Google Apps extensively)